jlchen5/CT-analysis/README.md

 - 2. We analyze the single-cell RNA-seq data by [scRNAseq_analysis.ipynb](https://github.com/jlchen5/CT-analysis/blob/main/scRNAseq_analysis.ipynb), which can combine the multiple data set annotate the cell types.
 Then we use the [scRNA_TF_acti_infer.ipynb](https://github.com/jlchen5/CT-analysis/blob/main/scRNA_TF_acti_infer.ipynb) to infer the transcription factors activity and [scRNAseq_pthway_infer.ipynb](https://github.com/jlchen5/CT-analysis/blob/main/scRNAseq_pthway_infer.ipynb) to deduce pathway activity.

 - 3. We analyze the single cell persudotime via the scRNA-seq data.

+- 4. The scRNA-seq data was analyzed with scHi-C data.